ComScore

 • Time Commitment: 1 hour and 30 minutes

-• Why We Love It: make ahead, special occasion–worthy, crowd-pleaser
+• Why I Love It: make ahead, special occasion-worthy, crowd-pleaser

-Greek yogurt replaces half the cream cheese, so these minis are lighter and tangier than standard cheesecake.
-The pomegranate topping is undeniably wintry as well.
-Go ahead, have three (or five).
+Greek yogurt replaces half the cream cheese, so these minis are lighter and tangier than the O.G.
+The pomegranate topping is undeniably wintry making them the perfect pairing for your favorite holiday drink.
+So go ahead, have three (or five).

 • Time Commitment: 45 minutes

 This nostalgic delight tastes like a day at the carnival.
 Don't forget to drain them over paper towels to soak up the excess oil.
-Oh, and go wild with the confectioners' sugar on top—it's a snow-like finishing touch.
+Oh, and go wild with the confectioners' sugar on top—it's like edible snow.

 • Time Commitment: 35 minutes

 Made with spiced cider, apple butter and cinnamon, these minis are the epitome of cozy.
 The chocolate adornments are just a tasty bonus.
-Serve them with espresso, lattes, hot cocoa or whiskey-spiked mulled cider if you're feeling ambitious.
+Serve them with espresso, lattes, hot cocoa or whiskey-spiked cider, if you're feeling like a holiday cocktail.

 headshot